pjueon/cuda_intellisense/README.md

 ## How does it work?
 The trick is using the [`__INTELLISENSE__`](https://devblogs.microsoft.com/cppblog/troubleshooting-tips-for-intellisense-slowness/) macro, which is only defined when using the IntelliSense compiler. cuda_intellisense uses `#ifdef __INTELLISENSE__` macro to hide stuff from the IntelliSense compiler.
-So the IntelliSense compiler cannot see the cuda codes that it cannot understand and stop complainning about them.
+So the IntelliSense compiler cannot see the cuda codes that it cannot understand and stop complaining about them.

 ## Test environment